InaneCoding/Piwik-OpenCart-Ecommerce-VQMod/readme.txt

 LIMITATIONS
 -----------
-This is an early release and is functional, but still needs further finishing touches and testing.
+This is functional but by no means a final release and would still benefit from further testing.
 Please report any bugs found!
 1) There is no functionality (yet) to track the category during page views / cart updates / orders.
 2) The "Piwik Tracking" global enable/disable setting on the mod settings page is not yet functional.